All-Hands-AI/OpenHands/docs/modules/usage/llms/local-llms.md

 custom_llm_provider="openai"
 ```

 Done!
-Now you can start Devin by: `make run` without Docker.
+Now you can start OpenHands by: `make run` without Docker.
 You now should be able to connect to `http://localhost:3000/`

 # Note